violetv0id/Limeko-Engine/README.md

 # Limeko Engine
-A flexible, open-source game engine made to combine all of the best features into one lightweight stack.
+A flexible, Open-Source Game Engine made to combine all of the best features into one lightweight stack.
 Runs Natively on [OpenGL](https://www.opengl.org/), with planned support for [Vulkan](https://www.vulkan.org/).

+### Note: Limeko is very early in development, and is not a functional "Game Engine".
+Core framework is still being made and polished.

 # Render-Pipe Presets
 What are Render-Pipe Presets (RPPs)?